Celebrating a fabulous Rijksmuseum Amsterdam purchase

-Later in life, in order to pray and safeguard his soul, he supported a Charterhouse of extremely strict and poverty-adhering monks in the Chartreuse of Champmol just outside Dijon, the chosen location of his future grave.
-Above the Charterhouse high altar there was the triptych by Melchior Broederlam, born Ypres, Flanders, ca 1350 (+ after 1409).
+Later in life, in order to pray and safeguard his soul, Philip the Bold supported a Charterhouse of extremely strict and poverty-adhering monks in the Chartreuse of Champmol just outside Dijon, the chosen location of his future grave.
+Above the Charterhouse high altar there was a fine triptych by Melchior Broederlam, born Ypres, Flanders, ca 1350 (+ after 1409).
 Thus he was of the same age group as Sluter and his best work is still in the museum of Dijon.

 Philip the Bold’s ultimate claim to eternal fame is that he recognized and hand-picked excellent artisans, master craftsman, now with hindsight seen as great gifted artists of international stature.
 He hired these craftsmen in order to glorify his own status and entourage and thus to make his large court ultra-famous and visible – also by creating ephemeral objects for feasts like flags and banners, and bigger objects to be used in carnival-type moving float presentations.
 Think of sails, coaches, wall paintings, and weapon shields… as physical objects they all are gone forever in the mists of time.
 All this extravagant bling bling meant attention from the international audiences and greater status and fame for Philip.